 Research that results in higher crop profitability, reduced environmental impact, and resource security.

 Forage & Ornamental Breeding

 Known for unique colors in hibiscus breeding, this team produces cool-season perennial forage grasses that are resilient to climate change in the Southern Great Plains.

-Strategies to conserve soil and water, promote water use efficiency, and protect soil and water quality
+Develop and evaluate strategies to conserve soil and water, enhance crop water productivity, and protect soil and water quality.

 Grazing Ecology & Management